milkcircle/milkcircle.github.io/_posts/2018-12-22-resolutions.md

 ---

 The winter solstice moon
-Aims its light upon the mourning wolves
+Aims its stolen light upon the mourning wolves
-Whose howls travel with nocturnal winds:
+Whose anguished howls travel with nocturnal winds:
 *You will never change.*
 *You will never change.*